Graffiti in New York City: Clean Train Movement era

+During the 1970s and 1980s, New York City officials and the Metropolitan Transportation Authority (MTA) characterized graffiti as vandalism and a symbol of urban disorder amongst the people and public property.
+Anti-graffiti measures included increased policing throughout all five boroughs, which consisted of fenced train yards, chemical cleaning systems, as well as surveillance programs to help combat against such acts.

 The Clean Train Movement, wherein the rolling stock was either cleaned or outright replaced, started in 1985, with the last graffiti-covered train out of service by 1989.
 With subway trains being increasingly inaccessible, other property became the targets of graffiti.
 Rooftops became the new billboards for some 1980s-era writers.
 The current era in graffiti is characterized by a majority of graffiti artists moving from subway or train cars to "street galleries".
 Prior to the Clean Train Movement, the streets were largely left untouched not only in New York City, but in other major American cities as well.
-After the transit company began diligently cleaning their trains, graffiti burst onto the streets of America to an unexpecting and unappreciative public.
+After the transit company began diligently cleaning their trains, graffiti burst onto the streets of America to an unappreciative public.

-City officials elsewhere in the country smugly assumed that gang graffiti were a blight limited largely to the Big Apple [New York City].
-The stylized smears born in the South Bronx have spread across the country, covering buildings, bridges and highways in every urban center.
-From Philadelphia to Santa Barbara, Calif., the annual costs of cleaning up after the underground artists are soaring into the billions.
+Graffiti born in the South Bronx spread across the country, covering buildings, bridges and highways in every urban center.
+From Philadelphia to Santa Barbara, California, the annual costs of cleaning up after the underground artists have soared into the billions.

 Meanwhile, in New York in 1995, Mayor Rudolph Giuliani set up the Anti-Graffiti Task Force, a multi-agency initiative to combat graffiti in New York City.
 This began a crackdown on "quality-of-life crimes" throughout the city, and one of the largest anti-graffiti campaigns in U.S. history.
 That same year Title 10-117 of the New York Administrative Code banned the sale of aerosol spray-paint cans to children under 18.
 The law also requires that merchants who sell spray paint must either lock it in a case or display the cans behind a counter, out of reach of potential shoplifters.
 Violations of the city's anti-graffiti law carry fines of US$350 per incident.